Service Authentication

 - Object store administrator

-You can check roles in your service:
+You can check for roles in your service:

 def check_role(token, required_role_pattern):